 PSOMER is an eight-week residential research, education and mentoring experience at the University of Chicago.
 Participants in the program are rising college seniors or students rising into a post baccalaureate program.
 Applicants must be US citizens or have Permanent Resident status.
-The program seeks students who come from disadvantaged backgrounds and/or who represent African-American/Black, Hispanic, American Indian, Alaska Native, Native Hawaiian or other groups that have shown to be underrepresented in health related sciences and medicine.
+The program seeks students who come from disadvantaged backgrounds and/or who represent groups that are known to be underrepresented in health related sciences and medicine.

 Students will participate in either basic science laboratories or clinical research projects throughout the duration of the program.
 The program concludes with a mandatory research presentation forum at the end of the summer.
 Weekly cluster groups will support the laboratory research work of each participant.
 These groups will explore medical and research ethics, health care disparities, statistics and research tools.
 Students will also receive mentorship and guidance from Pritzker Medical School students and staff.
 This includes advising sessions with Pritzker admissions officers and social events with Pritzker and University of Chicago summer research program students.